cetz-package/cetz/src/matrix.typ

   return new
 }

-/// Calculates the inverse matrix of any size.
+/// Calculates the inverse matrix of a `matrix` any size.
+///
 /// - matrix (matrix): The matrix to inverse.
 /// -> matrix
 #let inverse(matrix) = {